ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 where

-* content-format is a list that contains all the supported evidence types in decreasing order of preference.
+* content-format is a list that contains all the supported evidence types by the Attester in decreasing order of preference.
 * There MUST be at least one item in the list.
+* content-format needs to be an indicator of the format type (e.g., cwt, jwt, cbor, etc.) as well as the kinds of claims (e.g., eat_profile in EAT).

 The sign of ead_label needs to be negative to indicate that the EAT item is critical.
 If the receiver cannot recognize the critical EAD item, or cannot process the information in the critical EAD item, then the receiver MUST send an EDHOC error message back.